 Explaining Concepts:

 Collaborators can seek clarification or further explanation on specific aspects of an idea.
-This interaction can lead to a better understanding of the concept and ensure everyone is on the same page.
+This interaction can lead to a better understanding of the concept and make sure everyone is on the same page.

 Strategy and Approach: